From BR Bullpen

 Prieto defected in 1994 and was selected by the Oakland Athletics with the fifth overall pick in the 1995 amateur draft.
 He went straight to the majors for the A's, making his debut on July 2nd of that year and making his first start five days later.
 He was the first draftee to go directly to the majors since Darren Dreifort in 1993; it would be 5 more years before Xavier Nady would be the next.
 After going 6-7 for A's in 1996 while splitting time between the majors and minors, he was Oakland's Opening Day starter against the Cleveland Indians in 1997.

 Following his playing days, Prieto was pitching coach for the AZL Athletics from 2009 to 2011.
 It was announced that he would be filling the same role with the Vermont Lake Monsters in 2012.
-In 2013, he moved up to the parent Oakland Athletics as a coach.
+In 2013 and 2014, he moved up to the parent Oakland Athletics as a coach, where part of his duties was serving as the interpreter for fellow Cuban Yoenis Cespedes.
+In 2015, he moved to the Arizona Diamondbacks to serve as a coach in a similar capacity, the D-Backs having just signed another Cuban, Yasmani Tomas, over the winter.